 A weekly series that profiles various places of worship in Columbia County

-Membership: Most who attend are from Columbia County.
+Membership: Most who attend are from Columbia and Richmond counties.

 What would you say to someone who's thinking about giving your church a try?